GeorgiaTech-DDI/people-counter-app/README.md

 ```
 docker run buildozer --version
 ```
-8. Run the following commands to create a `cache` folder and build an Android app from the `src` directory.
+8. Run the following commands to create a `~/.buildozer` folder and build an Android app from the `src` directory.
 This will take around ~30 minutes the first time but will be faster on subsequent runs.
 This command will store the SDK, NDK, and other libraries that Buildozer requires in the `~/.buildozer` folder.
 ```
 mkdir ~/.buildozer
 docker run -v "$HOME/.buildozer":/home/user/.buildozer -v "$PWD/src":/home/user/hostcwd buildozer android debug